 How can you dramatically increase productivity on computers?
 Not having enough time is one of the biggest complaints of white-collar employees and often leads to lots of issues including work-life imbalance.

-It is entirely possible that your boss loads you with more work than what is humanly possible (in which case you should start working on your resume).
+It is entirely possible that your boss loads you with more work than is humanly possible (in which case you should start working on your resume).
 But it is also possible that you are losing valuable time without even realizing the same.
 This post recommends 10 tips that will help you save time.